Back

 Arizona Diamondbacks

-The Diamondbacks re-signed Merrill Kelly and traded for Nolan Arenado and Josh Grosz.
-They further strengthened their team by signing Michael Soroka and James McCann.
+Re-signed Merrill Kelly.
+Traded for Nolan Arenado and Josh Grosz.
+Signed Michael Soroka and James McCann.

 Colorado Rockies

-The Rockies appointed Paul DePodesta as president of baseball operations and Josh Byrnes as general manager.
-They added bench depth with Jake McCarthy, Edouard Julien, and Willi Castro, and signed Michael Lorenzen.
+Hired Paul DePodesta as president of baseball operations and Josh Byrnes as general manager.
+Added bench depth with Jake McCarthy, Edouard Julien, and Willi Castro.
+Signed Michael Lorenzen.

 Los Angeles Dodgers